Greece Moments Greece Moments

 #1 Corinth Canal

-For Greece fans, the Corinth Canal a must visit.
-The 6,343-meter-long canal is the most important sight on the gulf of the same name.
-As a waterway, the marvel of engineering enables a direct ship connection from the Ionian Sea in western Greece across the Gulf to the Aegean Sea in the southeast.
+For Greece enthusiasts, the Corinth Canal is a must-see.
+The 6,343-meter-long canal is the most significant attraction on the Gulf of Corinth.
+This marvel of engineering serves as a waterway, providing a direct shipping route from the Ionian Sea in western Greece across the Gulf to the Aegean Sea in the southeast.

 kanal von korinth peloponnes tipps